smartcontractkit/chainlink-testing-framework/book/src/libs/wasp/first_test.md

 	Data   []string
 }
 ```

-Our gun will send a GET request to the target URL. if the request is successful, we will return `*wasp.Response` with the response data.
-If it fails or responds with HTTP code different than `200`, we will return `*wasp.Response` with the response and error.
+Our `Gun` will send a `GET` request to the target URL.
+If the request is successful, we return a `*wasp.Response` containing the response data.
+If it fails or responds with an HTTP status other than `200`, we also return a `*wasp.Response` with the response and an error.

-Let's implement the `Gun` interface:
+Here’s the implementation of the `Gun` interface:

 ```go
 func (m *ExampleGun) Call(l *wasp.Generator) *wasp.Response {
 	var result map[string]interface{}